julianzue/CountdownTimerCLI/README.md

 - Windows
 - Linux

 ## Requirements
-- colorama (Will be installed automatically, if not found)
+(Will be installed automatically, if not found)
+- colorama
+- win10toaster